COVID-19 Case and Contact Information Hub

 ---|---|---|

-Individuals with severe illness (requiring ICU level of care) | At least 20 days after the date of specimen collection or symptom onset (whichever is earlier/applicable) and until symptoms have been improving for 24 hours (or 48 hours if gastrointestinal symptoms) and no fever present |
+Individuals who are immunocompromised | At least 10 days after the date of specimen collection or symptom onset (whichever is earlier/applicable) and until symptoms have been improving for 24 hours (or 48 hours if gastrointestinal symptoms) and no fever present |

 No additional precautions |